NixOS/GSoC/ideas/README.md

 ## Intro

-Welcome to the Google Summer of Code ideas repository!
+Welcome to the NixOS Google Summer of Code ideas list!
-Here you can propose new ideas to participate to this fantastic event and contribute to the nix/nixOS/nixpkgs community ecosystem!
+Here you can propose new ideas to participate in this fantastic event and contribute to the NixOS community ecosystem.

 Below you will find all instructions to propose your ideas, so don't be shy to contribute!

-Summerily yours,
-the repo maintainers.

 ## Submission fields explanation